ttutisani/Xunit.Gherkin.Quick/docs/reuse-step-implementation-across-features.md

 # Reuse Step Implementation Across Features

 Let us assume that we need to implement two Gherkin features that sound almost identical.
-In such a situation, you might want to avoid code duplication and reuse the implementation across feature classes.
+You might want to avoid code duplication and reuse the implementation across feature classes in such a situation.

-below are the two features with identical Gherkin text.
+Below are the two features with identical Gherkin text.

 Feature one: